SavageWilliam/childline-yoti/README.md

 As a CYP
 I want to see information on what happens after submitting my request
-So that I understand what to expect next (& how long it might take.
+So that I understand what to expect next (& how long it might take).

 As a CYP
 I want an an option to submit more than one address